zombocom/maildown/README.md

 ```

 If you need to have different layouts for different views I suggest you make a different mailer.

-This layout mechanism may behave differently than you are used to.
-For example the layout actually gets added after your main view is rendered.
-This means you cannot mutate variables in your layout and expect that to show up in your view.

-Also the ERB template still works in tandem with this feature.
-However, it gets applied before any HTML or TEXT templates.

-This whole library is a giant pile of hacks, so this might not behave as you want.

 ### Indentation